crispinprojects/speakingcalendar/README.md

 ### Upgrading To Newer version

 It is strongly suggested that you save your current calendar in "ical" format before updating to a newer version of Talk Calendar.
-Install Talk Calendar with a new "calendar.db" database and import the ical file to this.
+Calendar "ical" files can be edited using a standard text editor.
+To upgrade install Talk Calendar with a new "calendar.db" database and import the saved  ical file to this.

 ## Build From Source